gamelton/gamelton.github.io/index.md

 > set security alg sccp disable

 # Sort Powershell object properties
 By default Powershell doesn't sort object properties.
 Which is confusing when object has a lot of properties.
-This is example command to sort PS object properties by their name.
+This is example command to sort AD user object properties by their name.
-> $(Get-ADUser -Identity user -Properties \*).PsObject.Properties |  select Name, Value | sort Name
+> $(Get-ADUser -Identity user -Properties \*).PsObject.Properties \|  select Name, Value \| sort Name